sophiebatten123/Batten-s_Bakery_Website/README.md

 ![Recipes](assets/images/recipes_section.PNG)

 - The Recipes Section contains 6 baking ideas for users to try at home.
 This section was made upon request of the client who wanted customers to have the option to bake from home whilst in lockdown.
-- Each recipe contains a star rating, time frame and dietary requirements ensuring the customers needs are met on each page.
+- Each recipe contains a star rating, time frame and dietary requirements ensuring the customer's needs are met on each page.

 # Baking Steps Sections